uhhuhyeah/model_un/README.md

 Current version: v0.1 (February 2011)
 =====================================

-*Supports conversion of US State names (including Guam, Marshal and Virgin Islands)
+*	Supports conversion of US State names (including Guam, Marshal and Virgin Islands)
+* [Country conversions to be added in next release]

 Known issues
 ------------

-No known issues.
-Please report bugs to [david at uhhuhyeah.com](mailto:david@uhhuhyeah.com?subject=ModelUn), or fee free for send me a patch.
+*	No known issues.
+Please report bugs to [david@uhhuhyeah.com](mailto:david@uhhuhyeah.com?subject=ModelUn), or fee free for send me a patch.